ZhiweiBao/CVT-tsa/README.md

 ## Basic information

 - Date: Dec.
 2019
-- Description: The is a time series method for CVT voltage data.
+- Description: The is a time series analysis method for CVT voltage data.
 By monitoring the data collected by data acquisition devices, the algorithm is used to forecast the errors of CVT.

-## Requirements

-- Anaconda

 ## Related accomplishments